igorkasyanchuk/rails_performance/README.md

 - depending on your load you may need to reduce time of for how long you store data, because all calculations are done in memory and it could take some time for high-load apps

 ## Redis

+Gem is using Redis.
+This is the only one dependency.

 All information is stored into Redis.
 The default expiration time is set to `config.duration` from the configuration.